|Alma Mater:||Ohio State|

-Now in his seventh season at Georgia State in 2016-17, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
+Now in his ninth season at Georgia State in 2018-19, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
 He has brought consistency in competition, in the classroom and in the community from his teams.